Electrical and Computer Engineering

 Recommended Program of Study

-The ECE department offers courses in a timely manner to facilitate the completion of the degree program in four years.
-Refer to the course roadmap leading to the BS degree in Electrical Engineering and the course prerequisite chart.
+The ECE department offers courses to facilitate the completion of the degree program in four years.
+For more information, see the Four Year Degree Roadmap.

 Enrollment and Graduation Data